X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsection{NICER}

-\nicer\ \citep{Gendreau2016SPIE.9905E..1HG} observed \src\ simultaneously with the first epoch of \gmrt\ observation (i.e. 2024 March 20-21) to characterize the source state.
+\nicer\ \citep{Gendreau2016SPIE.9905E..1HG} observed \src\ simultaneously with the first epoch of \gmrt\ observation (i.e., 2024 March 20-21) to characterize its X-ray state.
 The source was observed for 4 segments of $\sim700$~s each per International Space Station orbit ($\sim90$~min).
-The data was processed using the standard filtering criteria: a) excluding detectors 14 and 34, b) excluding South Atlantic Anomaly passages, c) Elevation angle for the bright Earth limb $>30\degr$, and d) Undershoot and Overshoot rates of 0--500 and 0--30, respectively, with the tool \texttt{nicerl2} distributed as part of \textsc{nicerdas 2024-02-09\_V012} (\textsc{heasoft} v6.33).
-The light curves and spectra were extracted using the \texttt{nicerl3-lc} and \texttt{nicerl3-spect} with the background model \texttt{scorpeon} \citep{SCORPEON2024HEAD...2110536M} which also allows for estimation of the background count rate in various energy bands.
-For normalizing the light curve with Crab, a similar analysis was conducted on a Crab observation from December 2023 21 (observation id: 6013010117).
+The data were processed using the standard filtering criteria: a) excluding detectors 14 and 34, b) excluding South Atlantic Anomaly passages, c) considering the elevation angle for the bright Earth limb $>30^\circ$, and d) considering undershoot and overshoot rates (c/s/focal plane module) of 0--500 and 0--30, respectively, with the tool \texttt{nicerl2} distributed as part of \textsc{nicerdas 2024-02-09\_V012} (\textsc{heasoft} v6.33).
+The light curves and spectra were extracted using the \texttt{nicerl3-lc} and \texttt{nicerl3-spect} with the background model \texttt{scorpeon} \citep{SCORPEON2024HEAD...2110536M}, which also allows for estimation of the background count rate in various energy bands.
+A similar analysis was conducted on a Crab observation from 2023 December 21 (observation ID: 6013010117) to normalize the count rates to Crab units.